Life Is Feudal: MMO: Reception

+The game had a mixed reception amongst players, with 42% of reviews on Steam being positive as of 2023.
 Bleeding Cool praised the beta version of Life is Feudal: MMO in 8.5 points out of ten, calling the project "labor of love."

-GameStar characterized the game as a "extremely realistic simulator of the Middle Ages."
-At the same time, the interface of the game was criticized.
-It was noted that "to interact with each menu you need a lot more clicks than is really necessary."
+GameStar characterized the game as an "extremely realistic simulator of the Middle Ages."
+The game was criticized for its confusing tutorial and hard-to-navigate user interface.